 With the school year coming to a close, and the sudden extra free time that summer brings, it can be a challenge filling your child’s schedule with fun and beneficial activities.
-Thankfully, you are not alone in this struggle; nationwide programs and local community centers are an accessible and highly valuable resource to provide your child on the autism spectrum with plenty of productive fun during the summer months.
+Thankfully, you are not alone in this struggle; nationwide programs and local community centers are an accessible and highly valuable resource to provide your child with behavioral issues with plenty of productive fun during the summer months.

 Having your child engage in activities at a recreation center is perfect for helping build motor skills, promoting social interaction, and learn helpful behavior skills.
 Autism-focused programs use trained staff that know how to handle problematic behaviors in a way that will be helpful.
 In addition, these programs are often a great form of respite care to provide you with free time to practice self-care.

 The YMCA is an organization that has been adopting autism-specific programs to more and more of their community centers.
 These programs offer swimming lessons, athletic games, fun arts and crafts, and much more.
 Since trained staff are present to supervise, parents can enjoy a bit of time off while their child is having a great time with other kids.

 The Autism Society is a nationwide organization with local affiliates in most metro areas that offer recreation programs, summer day camps, and social activities for children on the autism spectrum.
 These programs are typically easy to find since there are many Autism Society programs around the nation.
 They are also highly approachable and are usually free of charge since they come from public grants.